 Plenty of those seniors shined during their season finales on Friday.
-Rucker looked the part of the best player on as talent-rich a field as he and the Leopards have shared this season — the quarterback threw for 422 yards, ran for 115 more than totaled six touchdowns.
+Rucker looked the part of the best player on as talent-rich a field as he and the Leopards have shared this season — the quarterback threw for 422 yards, ran for 115 more and totaled six touchdowns.
 Senior Reid Westervelt torched the Bearcats to the tune of 13 catches for 279 yards and two touchdowns, while fellow senior Luke Mayfield logged 120 receiving yards and two touchdowns.

 Senior Trent Robinson and the offensive line allowed just one sack all night, and seniors Blake Slaughter and Chief Collins keyed a defense that held Aledo to just 28 points through three quarters.

 “I can’t even begin to say how thankful I am to coach a group like that,” Ross said of his seniors.

 Aledo 14, Lovejoy 10 @ 2:50/1QRW Rucker has the Leopards in the end zone for the 1st time tonight.
 On 3rd down, he hits Luke Mayfield over the middle for the 13 yd TD. pic.twitter.com/YJdgjbRGgJ— Matt Welch (@MWelchSLM) January 2, 2021

 That collective effort put the Leopards in an advantageous spot entering the fourth quarter, holding a 38-28 lead.
 Aledo conjured one last surge and outscored Lovejoy 24-10 over the final eight minutes.